GermanRoev/Discriminative_positions_in_MSA/README.md

 search.py - Python script<br />
 sbatch.sh - SLURM script<br />

-Python script and dataset should be in the same directory
+Python script and dataset should be in the same directory<br />

+Approximate running time - 1 minute